 § 6307f.
-Required disclosures for judges and referees
+Required disclosures for judges and referees.

-A judge or referee shall not be entitled to receive any compensation, directly or indirectly, in connection with a boxing match until it provides to the boxing commission responsible for regulating the match in a State a statement of all consideration, including reimbursement for expenses, that will be received from any source for participation in the match.
+A judge or referee shall not be entitled to receive any vith a boxing match until it provides to tate a statement of all only source.
+A judge or referee shall not be entitled to receive any compensation, directly or indirectly, in connection with a boxing match until it provides to the boxing commission responsible for regulating the match in a State a statement of all consideration including reimbursement for expenses, that will be received from § 6307g.

-§ 6307g.
 Confidentiality

-(a) In general
+(a) In general any source for participation in the ma